Answer to Question #11569 Submitted to "Ask the Experts"

 In summary, patients and others associating with patients after they have received 11C would not be expected to receive radiation doses that would produce any measurable negative effect, most notably cancer.
 Occupationally exposed workers, especially those working with larger amounts of activity and/or being exposed for longer durations have a potential for receiving higher doses, but as long as they abide by regulations and protection recommendations, their doses should not be sufficiently high as to yield noticeably higher risks of cancer or any other adverse effects of radiation exposure.

 I should finally note that, while we in the radiation protection community choose to apply a very conservative philosophy that assumes that any added radiation dose produces an increased risk of cancer, the risk being proportional to the dose, in reality we have no actual data to verify this assumption for low doses.
 There do exist considerable data that indicate that low doses of radiation do not present any increased risk and may even induce a protective effect against future exposures.
-In fact, the Health Physics Society issued a formal position paper in 2010 recommending that we should not attempt to quantify any radiation-induced health risks to an individual who has received less than 50 mSv in a given year or to an individual who has received less than 100 mSv over a lifetime.
+In fact, the Health Physics Society issued a position statement that states "below levels of about 100 mSv above background from all sources combined, the observed radiation effects in people are not statistically different from zero."
+In other words, the risk, if it exists, is too small to be seen.